Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 	- collect 4 gems
 		- Diamond block
 		- Amethist
+		- ...
+		- ...
 	- Enemies
 		- Piglin "...
 Guard?"
 		- Silver fish called "Ragnok?"
 			- Kill mobs
 		- Puffer fish
 	- Right click on particles in corner of after you get the gem?
+	- Boss
+		- After collecting the gems the boss spawns
+		- Ragnok the Undying
+	- Exit through the glowberry vines in center
+- Desert
+	- Quests
+		- Defend turtles from waves of mobs.
+			- the quest fails if all 5 turtles dies
+- Frozen cave
+	- Boat race
+		- (seems unchanged)
 - Titan splinters